StianOvrevage/k8s-sidecar-rollout/README.md

   - Re-invent logic to determine success/failure of a rollout.
   - Re-invent logic to determine which Pods to include/exclude based on whichever annotations and rules sidecar injectors use to target Pods for injection.

-## Backlog:
+# Backlog

+Nice-to-haves for the future:

  - Workload selection:
     - Include based on annotation
     - Exclude based on annotation
     - Revisions:
       - Add revision annotation.
 Quickly gets complicated when matching on multiple arbitrary containers in one run
  - Display & Logging:
-    - WARN for rollout status timeouts as they MAY succeed anyway
+    - WARN for rollout status timeouts as they MAY succeed eventually
     - Awareness of Pods/workloads that are already in a crashed state and log differently
     - Capture output from kubectl and log in the same format (with timestamp, optionally JSON)
  - Interactive confirm-each option